SAP-samples/teched2023-AD266/exercises/ex1/README.md

 You can use it directly for the next steps.

-## Exercise 1.2 Add the Goal Plan service to your project
+## Exercise 1.2 Add the Goal Plan service to your CAP project

 1. In your application's `pom.xml` (srv/pom.xml) file you can find the following dependency:
 ```xml